-To estimate business license tax revenues for the proposed rental apartments, BAE estimated total annual gross receipts based on 2020 maximum rents for BMR units and the market rate rents provided in the July 2020 Draft Housing Needs Assessment for the proposed project.
-An average sales per square foot assumption was used to estimate annual gross receipts for the new café/coffee shop tenant.
-Business license tax revenue for the existing office tenant was estimated based on the existing number of employees provided in the July 2020 Draft Housing Needs Assessment for the proposed project.
-Based on these assumptions shown in Table 10, the proposed project would result in a net increase of approximately \$800 in annual business license tax revenue after accounting for existing revenue generated on the site.
+To estimate business license tax revenues for the proposed rental apartments, BAE estimated total annual gross receipts based on 2020 maximum rents for BMR units and the market rate rents provided in the May 2020 Draft Housing Needs Assessment for the proposed project.
+To estimate business license tax revenues from the nonresidential uses, it was assumed that the proposed project would include three new office tenants on the upper floors in addition to the proposed childcare facility on the ground floor.
+Annual business license taxes for the three office tenants and the childcare facility were estimated based on the anticipated number of employees in each business.
+Based on these assumptions shown in Table 10, the proposed project would result in a net increase of approximately \$2,900 in annual business license tax revenue after accounting for historical business license tax revenues generated on the site.